jfecher/ante-website/content/blog/simplification_through_addition.md

     // Assigning to `vec.[i]` requires the separate Insert trait. extract vec i = ...

-// get_mut does require an owned, mutable Vec.
-If Vec elements need to be
+// get_mut does require an owned, mutable Vec to ensure the returned reference
+// is not dropped while still in use.
+//
-// mutated in a shared context however, users can still use a `Vec (Mut t)`
+// If Vec elements need to be mutated in a shared context, users can still use
-// and access them via `vec.[i]` since the element is presumably shared
+// a `Vec (Mut t)` and access elements via `vec.[i]` since `t` is presumably
-// and thus implements Copy.
-get_mut (v: &owned mut Vec a) (index: Usz) : &owned mut a can Fail = ...
+// shared and thus implements Copy. get_mut (v: &owned mut Vec a) (index: Usz) : &owned mut a can Fail = ...
 ```